EmmanuelMedeiros/Books-and-Users-basic-great-API/README.md

 # Books-and-Users-basic-great-API
-An API made with Nest.js and PostgreSQL to explore the concepts of building a Nest.js API.
+An API made with Nest.js and PostgreSQL to explore all the concepts of a Nest.js API.